 • Gymnasts hands should be sanitised on entry to the building and they will be asked to re-sanitise before they go to different areas of the gym to prevent cross contamination.

 • Gymnasts can wear gymnastics shoes or grippy socks in their class to avoid skin contact with equipment.
-If they have bare feet, we will need to spray with sanitiser before starting work on a new area of equipment.
+If they have bare feet, sanitising trays will be used to sanitise their feet..

 • Earring tape and hair bands cannot be provided by the gym.
 You must ensure your child is ready for gymnastics and unfortunately if hair is loose or earrings are not covered or removed your child/children will not be allowed into their class.
 A make up session will be provided depending availability.